sedexdev/header_spy/README.md

 # HeaderSpy: A tool for checking secure HTTP headers

-Makes a HTTP GET request to a domain supplied by the user and then inspects the headers in the HTTP response.
+Makes an HTTP GET request to a domain supplied by the user and then inspects the headers in the HTTP response.
 The tool lists out the headers that are present, and flags up missing headers that improve the security of communication over HTTP.

 The tool is based on the <a href="https://owasp.org/www-project-secure-headers/">OWASP Secure Headers Project</a>.
 This